Coarse grid corrections in Krylov subspace evaluations of the matrix exponential: Introduction

 Multigrid time integration ideas have been known at least since the middle eighties~\cite{Hackbusch84,LubO87,JanssenVandewalle1996,JanssenVandewalle1997}.
 The approach proposed in these works is essentially based on the waveform relaxation methods~\cite{White_ea1985,Vandewalle1993}, also known as dynamic iteration methods~\cite{MiekkalaNevanlinna1987}.
 The method we propose here is different in the sense that it is designed specifically for iterative methods evaluating the matrix exponential and $\varphi$ function and does not employ the waveform relaxation framework.
 Thus, implementation issues typical for the waveform relaxation methods, such as storing approximate solutions across time efficiently and accurately, do not have to be addressed.
 This allows to keep our approach rather simple.
 However, one essential similarity of our approach to that of~\cite{Hackbusch84,LubO87} is that the residual concept is crucial in both settings.
 Note that the multigrid methods have been playing a key role in the recent revival of time-parallel methods, see, e.g.,~\cite{Falgout_ea2014,Minion_ea2015,Gander2015}.

 This paper is organized as follows.
-The next section is devoted to the problem setting and some preliminaries concerning iterative Krylov subspace evaluation of the $\varphi$ function.
+In the remaining part of this section a brief introduction to the basic ideas of the multigrid method is given.
+The next section is devoted to the problem setting and some preliminaries concerning iterative evaluation of the $\varphi$ function.
 To be specific in our presentation, we consider only the $\varphi$ matrix function evaluations.
 This covers the case of the matrix exponential, as the key relation being evaluated reduces to a matrix exponential action for the source vector set to zero (namely, formula~\eqref{yt} with $g=0$).
 In Section~\ref{s:CGC}, our coarse grid correction algorithm is presented and analyzed, first its two-grid and then its multigrid versions.
 Numerical experiments and their results are discussed in Section~\ref{s:num_exp}.
 The last section contains some conclusions and an outlook to further research.